NeoLorenzo/productivity-pwa/README.md

 ## ✅ Implemented Features

 - **Firebase Authentication**: Users can sign in with their Google account.
-- **Cloud-Synced Score**: Score is tied to the user's account and synced with Firestore.
+- **Cloud-Synced Score & Sessions**: Score and session data are tied to the user's account and synced with Firestore.
+- **Multi-Page Navigation**: Uses React Router to provide separate pages for the timer and session history.
 - **Focus Timer**: A full-featured timer to track work sessions with start, pause, and stop functionality.
-- **Session Logging**: All completed timer sessions are logged with duration, breaks, and user notes.
+- **Session Logging & History**: All completed timer sessions are logged and displayed on a dedicated history page.
+- **Daily Summary**: The history page includes a summary of total work duration and session counts per day.
 - **Session Import**: Users can import past sessions from a CSV file.
 - **Customizable Display**: Date and time formats can be changed in the settings.
 - **Data Management**: Users can clear their score or session history.